UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 > Every parameter in the [parameter list](#list-of-the-parameters-you-can-define) can be defined in the **`New-AzureRmResourceGroupDeployment`** by simply adding *`-<ParameterName>`*
 >
 > For example:
-> `-SqlVMSize "Standard_A3"`
+> `-WitnessVMSize "Standard_D1_v2"`

 > [!NOTE]
-> If the template fails validation and you need to see detailed error message you can do:
+> If the template fails validation, PowerShell will output the reason for the failure (see below):
 >
 > ```powershell
-> Test-AzureRmResourceGroupDeployment -ResourceGroupName $ResourceGroupName -TemplateFile $CustomTemplateJSON -TemplateParameterFile $CustomTemplateParamJSON -DnsSuffix $DnsSuffix -AdminPassword $AdminPasswordCred -SqlServerServiceAccountPassword $SqlServerServiceAccountPasswordCred -SqlAuthPassword $SqlAuthPasswordCred -DomainName $DomainName -AdminUsername $AdminUsername -SqlServerServiceAccountUserName $SqlServerServiceAccountUserName -SqlServerVersion $SqlServerVersion -PlatformFaultDomainCount $PlatformFaultDomainCount -PlatformUpdateDomainCount $PlatformUpdateDomainCount -SqlVMSize "Standard_A4"
+>Test-AzureRmResourceGroupDeployment -ResourceGroupName $ResourceGroupName -TemplateFile $CustomTemplateJSON -dnsSuffix $DnsSuffix -AdminPassword $AdminPasswordCred -SqlServerServiceAccountPassword $SqlServerServiceAccountPasswordCred -SqlAuthPassword $SqlAuthPasswordCred -DomainName $DomainName -AdminUsername $AdminUsername -SqlServerServiceAccountUserName $SqlServerServiceAccountUserName -SqlServerOffer $SqlServerOffer -SqlServerSku $SqlServerSKU -WitnessVMSize "Standard_232" -Verbose
 >
-> Code    : MultipleErrorsOccurred
-> Message : Multiple error occurred: BadRequest.
-Please see details.
-> Details : {Microsoft.Azure.Commands.ResourceManager.Cmdlets.SdkModels.PSResourceManagerError}
->
->(Test-AzureRmResourceGroupDeployment -ResourceGroupName $ResourceGroupName -TemplateFile $CustomTemplateJSON -TemplateParameterFile $CustomTemplateParamJSON -DnsSuffix $DnsSuffix -AdminPassword $AdminPasswordCred -SqlServerServiceAccountPassword $SqlServerServiceAccountPasswordCred -SqlAuthPassword $SqlAuthPasswordCred -DomainName $DomainName -AdminUsername $AdminUsername -SqlServerServiceAccountUserName $SqlServerServiceAccountUserName -SqlServerVersion $SqlServerVersion -PlatformFaultDomainCount $PlatformFaultDomainCount -PlatformUpdateDomainCount $PlatformUpdateDomainCount -SqlVMSize "Standard_A4").Details
->
 > Code    : InvalidTemplate
-> Message : Deployment template validation failed: 'The provided value 'Standard_A4' for the template parameter 'sqlVMSize' at line '31' and column '23' is not valid.
-The parameter value is not part of the allowed value(s): > 'Standard_A1,Standard_A2,Standard_A3'.'.
+> Message : Deployment template validation failed: 'The provided value 'Standard_232' for the template parameter 'witnessVMSize' at line '39' and column '26' is not valid.
+The parameter value is not part of the allowed value(s): 'Standard_D1_v2,Standard_D2_v2'.'.
 > Details :
 > ```